Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

-*Pro tip: When you know the answers to all of these questions, try to summarize them in a single sentence and display it on your UX designer portfolio homepage.
+*Pro-tip: When you know the answers to all of these questions, try to summarize them in a single sentence and display it on your UX design portfolio homepage.

 What Do I Do in the Field of UX Design?

-Once you know exactly how your problem-solving process works, you should try and focus on the specifics about your UX designer identity.
+Once you know exactly how your problem-solving process works, you should try and focus on the specifics of your UX designer identity.

 Start by asking yourself these questions:

 - Am I a UX researcher or designer?

 - Am I a UX generalist?
 Can I switch between UX research and design easily?

 - Am I a specialist?
 Is there a specific UX research or design task that I excel at that I should focus on?